Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-Choosing a credit card with a 0 percent introductory APR can be a great move for a small business or even a startup.
-You can pay off large purchases over time without worrying about accruing interest — allowing you to truly invest in your business.
+A credit card with a 0 percent introductory APR can be a smart choice for a small business or a startup.
+If you own a business, you can use this type of credit card to pay off large purchases over time without worrying about accruing expensive interest charges on what you spend.

-As always, your interest rate at the end of the 0 percent introductory rate period will depend heavily on your business credit profile, so it’s important to pick a card that serves you well during and after the intro period ends.
-Here are our picks for the best 0 percent APR business credit cards on the market.
+As such, it’s important to pick a card that works well for you both during and after the intro period ends.
+To help you get started, here are our picks for the best 0 percent APR business credit cards on the market.

 Ink Business Cash Credit Card: Best for office supplies

-Why we picked it: The Ink Business Cash® Credit Card offers one of the longer introductory periods on the market — 0 percent APR for the first 12 months on purchases (17.99 percent to 23.99 percent variable APR thereafter).
-Plus, it comes with a competitive earning rate that makes it a particularly good choice for small-business owners who need to stock up on office supplies.
+Why we picked it: The Ink Business Cash® Credit Card offers one of the longer introductory periods on the market — 0 percent APR for the first 12 months on purchases (18.49 percent to 24.49 percent variable APR thereafter).
+Plus, it comes with a competitive earning rate that makes it a particularly good choice for small business owners who need to stock up on office supplies.

-The Ink Business Cash Card offers plenty of potential value for cardholders with a 5 percent cash back on internet, cable, phone services and office supplies; and 2 percent cash back on gas and dining.
-We should note that you’ll earn 5 percent and 2 percent in those bonus categories on up to $25,000 in purchases per year, respectively.
+The Ink Business Cash Card offers plenty of potential value for cardholders, with 5 percent cash back on internet, cable, phone services and office supplies, as well as 2 percent cash back on gas and dining.
+It’s worth noting that you’ll earn 5 percent and 2 percent, respectively, in those bonus categories on up to $25,000 in purchases per year.

 Pros